Pops47/marvel-backend/README.md

-# Marvel-project server
+# Marvel-project : server

-see READ ME on marvel-frontend
+see READ ME at "marvel-frontend" repo